 Blumhouse’s Truth or Dare gives me the creeps.
 Jeff Wadlow directed the movie that focuses on Lucy Hale (Pretty Little Liars) and Tyler Posey (Teen Wolf) as young women playing a deadly game of truth or dare.

-The undercurrents drive the movie at the beginning because it seems like an innocent diversion of “Truth or Dare” surrounded by friends, but it clearly becomes a scary, horror movie.
+The undercurrents drive the movie because the story is not an innocent diversion of “Truth or Dare” surrounded by friends, but it becomes a scary, horror movie.
 The game spins fatal when something unknown punishes the characters who fail to tell the truth or decline to do the dare.

 If you are a super fan of horror, you will enjoy this one because it is unrelenting in its campy material.

-I am not sure you’d call this a horror movie, but it is most certainly scary and has a touch of horror.
+The movie doesn't seem like a horror movie, but it is scary with some horrific undertones.
 The Spierig brothers directed Winchester with Helen Mirren starring as Sarah Winchester.

 In the movie, she resides on a stretch of land that is remote, 50 miles beyond San Francisco.
 Today, it is in the heart of San Jose on a busy street in Silicon Valley.
 Reportedly, Winchester lived in one of the most haunted houses in the world.
-The heiress to the Winchester fortune of the Winchester rifles never stops building her house.
-An abbreviated venture that lasts for years and years.
+The heiress to the Winchester fortune of the Winchester rifles never stops building her home and continues for years and years.

-Ms. Winchester continues to construct the house for her niece (Sarah Snook) but it is not quite clear in the story because she might be constructing it for her Doctor - Eric Price (Jason Clarke.)
+Ms. Winchester continues building the house for her niece (Sarah Snook,) but it is not clear if that is true.
+She could be constructing it for Eric Price (Jason Clarke) - her doctor.
 It would have been nice if the directors clarified this better.

-The story focuses on how she is constructing the house in order to imprison hundreds of revengeful ghosts.
-The worse of the ghosts want to get even with Ms. Winchesters’ family because of the firearms they make, which harmed thousands and thousands of people through wars and such.
+The story focuses on her constructing the house to imprison hundreds of ghosts who are revengeful.
+The worse of the spirits want to get even with Ms. Winchesters' family because of the firearms they make.
+They harmed and killed thousands and thousands of people through wars and such.